-This page provides you with Photographer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Photographer resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Photographer resume.

 Photographers have to have the crucial experience in order to be considered for certain roles.
 It’s important to have experience with photography in general but also editing and even know how to use photo editing software and programs.
 Despite what others might believe, photography isn’t just about taking a photo, it’s about editing too.
 Most employers look at a photographer’s background in the industry as much as their use in photo editing software and programming.
 In your resume you are going to have to be able to demonstrate your abilities in all areas so that recruiters can find your resumes appealing and attractive to read.

 What training do you have in photography?
 Do you have a good work history behind you?
 These are the things recruiters look for and when crafting your resume, you need to ensure it’s formatted in a manner that’s easy to grasp.
 You need to ensure the latest jobs or experiences you have in photography are listed first so that they grab the attention of the reader.